 At Workday, human capital management software is an all-in-one solution.
 Instead of having separate applications for talent management, workforce analytics, and so on, human capital management software integrates those functions into one platform.
 What’s more, HCM software can help an organization plan future staffing needs by sharing information with other enterprise applications, such as payroll or financial management software.
 HCM software may be sold stand-alone or as part of a larger enterprise solution.

 How does an HCM system enable employee success?

-Today, a shift in the fundamental nature of work, new technology and the needs of new generations are changing how work gets done, employees engage and organisations operate.
+Today, a shift in the fundamental nature of work, new technology, and the needs of new generations are changing how work gets done, employees engage, and organizations operate.
 As a result, companies are reimagining performance management to focus on the future rather than past contributions.